stevenlanders/grails-plugin-cache-filesystem/README.md

 ```

 #### A note on serialization:
 Objects that are cached are converted to JSON then serialized to a file.
-This initial conversion avoids cases where a basic Groovy object doesn't implement Serializable, but should still be writeable.
+This initial conversion avoids cases where a basic Groovy object doesn't implement Serializable, but should still be reasonably writeable.